palominolabs/jvm-ssh-groovy-shell/README.md

 Sure enough, the second timestamp is 30 seconds fast.

-Obviously this is a contrived example, but the flexbility and power should be clear.
+Obviously this is a contrived example, but it should be clear how useful it is to be able to interactively execute arbitrary code inside a running JVM.

 # Security